metal-toolbox/mctl/docs/mctl_edit_firmware-set.md

 ### Options

 ```
+      --add-firmware-uuids strings      UUIDs of firmware to be added to the set
   -h, --help                            help for firmware-set
       --labels stringToString           Labels to assign to the firmware set - 'vendor=foo,model=bar' (default [])
       --name string                     Update name for the firmware set
-      --remove-firmware-uuids string   UUIDs of firmware to be removed from the set
+      --remove-firmware-uuids strings   UUIDs of firmware to be removed from the set
       --uuid string                     UUID of firmware set to be edited
 ```

 ### Options inherited from parent commands